 It’s a daunting realisation initially and one that as you level up, take on bigger projects and work with more clients, can still be unnerving, particularly when you’re charging more than you’ve ever charged before, or are taking on a team to help you deliver the project.
 That is a completely normal feeling, some of the most established practitioners on the planet still get pangs of imposter syndrome when the stakes get higher than they’ve ever been before.
 So if you’ve just started charging for work, or haven’t done so yet, fear not, everyone looking to walk your path has been there before and finds themselves back there from time to time.

 Being comfortable putting a price on what you do is an ongoing process, but one that quickly boils down to the question ‘how much?’.
 At any stage in your career, to pluck an arbitrary figure out of the sky is to entirely miss the point.
 Fundamentally, your rate, fee or whatever else you want to call it, dictates how you work.
 If you’re not careful, you’ll find yourself toiling round the clock and barely scraping by.
 Anyone who has even dabbled with a creative practice will identify with the notion that when you’re tired, stressed and rushed, it’s hard to create your best or at least some joyful work.
-By setting your own rate, you’re in effect your own boss, so it really pays to give yourself some slack.
+By setting your own rate, you’re in effect your own boss, so it really pays to cut yourself some slack.
 This is something that I’m far from good at, but from time to time, when I step back and realise that I’m putting myself under too much strain, I change the dynamic and relieve some pressure.

 In a recent workshop, I asked my graphic design class at Leeds Arts University to individually quote me for four different jobs.
 I’d organised them into groups depending on how often (or not) they had charged clients for their work.
 My hunch played out and for the most part and those who were used to invoicing generally quoted far higher than those who weren’t.
 I’m of the opinion that in terms of skill, the class is at a relatively consistent level, so showing them how much their quotes varied was an eye-opening exercise.
-So much of setting your rate is confidence, some of which comes from experience, but some of which, you always need to front up regardless.
+So much of setting your rate is confidence, some of which comes from experience, but some of which, you need to project regardless.
 Self-belief doesn’t arrive overnight of course, but if you’re making work that has caught the attention of a prospective client or even some unscrupulous scoundrel who wants to offer you an unpaid internship, be certain of one thing, that what you’re doing clearly has value.

 Two often cited, high profile, but nevertheless illustrative examples of how a creative’s own perception of value can vary wildly come in the shape of the stories behind the logos for Nike and CitiGroup.
 The ‘swoosh’ — perhaps the most iconic and recognisable logo of a generation — was designed in 1971 by Carolyn Davidson.
 Setting her rate at $2 an hour, she billed Phil Knight (now the 27th richest person on the planet) for 17.5 hours.
 The logo set Knight back a measly $35.
 Davidson has since been gifted stock in Nike, estimated to be worth over $1m, but even then, the value that symbol generates still makes Davidson’s compensation look like the steal of the century.
 Compare that to the narrative around Paula Scher’s design for the CitiGroup logo, famously initially sketched out in a few minutes on a napkin during a meeting.
 The clients were initially aghast that something that had taken so little time to fundamentally solve could cost them $1.5m as part of a $10m rebranding project.
 Scher eloquently pointed out that it wasn’t the few minutes that she was charging for, it was her entire education, all of her industry experience and her cultural references.
 In effect, if she only ever charged for the time it took her, she’d either have a mind-bending hourly rate or be shooting herself in the foot, by undercutting her potential fee by being such a quick thinker.
 For me, what Scher’s anecdote is a great introduction to, is the point that as a creative, you need to think carefully of the context of your work each time you’re setting your rate.